ALBERTA

 (1799 - 1875), Rocky Mountain House FORT WIKI

-Site of a North West Co. fur trade post (1799 - 1821) and three separate Hudson's Bay Co. posts (Acton House 1799 - 1834 (FORT WIKI), 1835 - 1861, 1865 - 1875) (HBC records cover 1828 - 1868), each connected by a trail.
+Site of a North West Co. fur trade post (1799 - 1821), and three separate Hudson's Bay Co. posts (Acton House) (1799 - 1807/1819 - 1834 (FORT WIKI), 1835 - 1861, 1865 - 1875) (HBC records cover 1828 - 1868), each connected by a trail.
+The HBC post was also known as Rocky Mountain House after acquiring and closing the NWC post in 1821.
+The post was only used during the winters between 1828 and 1861.
 The post moved south to near Calgary on the Bow River in 1875 after being shut down by the NWMP.
-Admission fee to the Parks Canada Visitors Centre.
-Located six km west of town on Highway 11A.
+Stone chimney ruins of the last post (1864-65) were still free-standing until 1886, and have since been restored.
+Admission fee to the Parks Canada Visitors Centre, located six km west of town on Highway 11A.

 Fort Ostell